yun-vis/ustp-bcc-dsa/pages/setup.md

   * [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml): Extension for visualizing PUML format in an image.

 ### Additional Settings (Optional)
   * Turn on Word Wrap in the Setting if preferred.
+File -> Preferences -> Setting
+  * Enable Auto Save.
+File -> Auto Save

 ## CSharp to PlantUML via Extension of VSCode
   * Prerequisite is needed (check the documentation of the extension):